Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 If you incurred penalties for underpaying estimated tax in previous years, don’t worry.
 The IRS does not take those penalties into account.
 You can still qualify for the first time penalty abatement.

-2. You have filed all required returns or extensions
+2. You have filed all required returns or extensions (IRS considers you compliant)

 If you have outstanding paperwork, you will not qualify.
 Before applying, make sure that you have filed all requested tax returns and extensions with the IRS.